bsayli/licensing/licensing-service/README.md

 A Spring Boot 3 application that issues and validates license **access tokens (JWT/EdDSA)** for client applications.
-It integrates with **Keycloak** to read per‑user license metadata, provides **detached signature** verification for request integrity, and uses **Caffeine** caches for performance and token/session handling.
+It integrates with **Keycloak** to read per‑user license metadata, provides **detached signature** verification for request integrity, and uses **Redis** caches for performance and token/session handling.
 This document describes only the * *licensing-service** subproject.

 ---